JustinHu1988/My-notes/ArchLinux.md

+`pacman`: package manager.

+- It combines a simple binary package format with ABS(Arch Build System).
+- Pacman is written in the C programming language and uses the `tar` format for packaging.
+- The `pacman` package contains other useful tools:
+  - such as `makepkg`, `pactree`, `vercmp` and `checkupdates`.
+  - Run `pacman -Qlq pacman | grep bin` to see the full list.
+- ​

 ##### **pacman**

 [pacman](https://wiki.archlinux.org/index.php/Pacman) is the Arch Linux package manager: all users are required to become familiar with it before reading any other articles.